EHB-MCT/assignment-2-ZiadAadim/TrueDataTracking_ZiadAadim/README.md

 - **Administrative Features**:
     - Clear all tracked data with a single button click.
     - Total user count and user ID listing.

+## About the analytics page

+- Click 10 times in rapid succession on the background and this will get you to the analytics page
+- On the analytics page

 ## Technologies Used
 - **Backend**: Spring Boot, Kotlin, MongoDB (Atlas)